As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure policy.

 Make a small well in the center and pour in buttermilk.

 - Using a sturdy wooden spoon stir until a shaggy dough forms.
+With clean hands, gently work the mixture into a sticky dough, incorporating all of the dry ingredients.
+You might need a little more buttermilk.

 - Transfer the dough to a piece of parchment paper and pat the dough into a round disc, about 1 ½ – 2 inches in thickness.